-For each of these key issues, VISSIM models were constructed to examine different combinations of freeway volume level, percentage of weaving vehicles, weaving distance, and weaving complexity.
+For each of these key issues, researchers constructed VISSIM models to examine different combinations of freeway volume level, percentage of weaving vehicles, weaving distance, and weaving complexity.
 In total, the research team designed more than 650 combinations of weaving distance, weaving complexity, and traffic volume conditions into modeling experiments and performed over 2000 simulations.